boustrophedon/boustrophedon.github.io/pelican/posts/okrs_and_tdd.md

 #### Key Results:

 1. Hire 1 director of finance and operations (talk to at least 3 candidates)
-2. Source 1 product marketing manager (meed with 5 candidates this quarter).
+2. Source 1 product marketing manager (meet with 5 candidates this quarter).
-3. Source 1 product manager (meed with 5 candidates this quarter).
+3. Source 1 product manager (meet with 5 candidates this quarter).

 # OKRs as TDD